Cooper v. Aaron: Background

 In the wake of Brown v.
 Board of Education (1954), the school district of Little Rock, Arkansas formulated a plan to desegregate its schools.
 Meanwhile, other school districts in the state opposed the Supreme Court's rulings and did not make any attempts to desegregate their schools.
-The Arkansas state legislature amended the state constitution to oppose desegregation and then passed a law relieving children from mandatory attendance at integrated schools.
-During this time the school board of Little Rock still continued with desegregation.
+The Arkansas state legislature amended the state constitution in 1956 to oppose desegregation and then passed a law relieving children from mandatory attendance at integrated schools.